dafuloth/m1-project/README.md

 #### Logo

-The navbar may display a logo on its far left.
+On the far left of the navbar we may choose to display a image as a logo.
 Currently in its place is a text logo, in the form of the name of business written in the imported _Dynalight_ Google Font.
 Since it is supposed to a logo, text selection has been disabled via CSS.

 ### The contact form